The Date That Took Me Two Years To Get Over

 Anyone who knew him told me not to go on a date with him and that if I did, not to sleep with him.

-I ignored them, even shrugging when I heard his nickname was "octopus arms" because he was overly tactile with women.

-The first words he said when we met again for a drink in a small, dimly lit bar were: "I’m really nervous, all day I’ve been thinking about seeing you again."
+The first words he said when we met again for a drink in a small, dimly lit pub in Soho were: "I’m really nervous, all day I’ve been thinking about seeing you again."

 “